tsobako/FPF/FPF-Spec.md

   Modern MBSE practice treats views as **queries over models** governed by named viewpoints, often organised into libraries or profiles. `U.ViewpointBundleLibrary` provides a neutral representation of such libraries so that SysML‑like stacks can be integrated without hard‑coding their terminology into the core.

 * **Safety and assurance cases.**
   Safety‑case frameworks (e.g. GSN‑based) implicitly rely on recurrent viewpoints (“hazard analysis”, “mitigation design”, “evidence aggregation”).
-Embedding them into bundles allows assurance‑oriented Viewpoint families to be reused and linked to Part F harnesses and ATS tiers.
+Embedding them into bundles allows assurance‑oriented Viewpoint families to be reused and linked to Part F harnesses and stance declarations (`DesignRunTag`/`Locus`).

 * **Governance and research workflows.**
   Governance / audit frameworks and research pipelines similarly rely on recurring perspectives (e.g. “internal validity”, “external validity”, “reproducibility”).
 Viewpoint bundles allow these perspectives to be captured once and referenced across many MultiViewDescribing instances.